 - 4.2.2 Employee Responsibility.
-University employees shall cooperate with the Research Officer and other university officials in inquiries and investigations of research misconduct allegations.
-Employees have an obligation to provide all evidence of research conduct and potential misconduct upon the request of the Research Officer or other institutional personnel officially engaged in an inquiry or investigation. - 4.2.3 Supervisor Responsibility.
-Supervisors must enforce the highest standards for conducting research and creating and maintaining records of the research.
-The risk of misconduct occurring increases in an environment where there is a lack of supervision.
-Specifically, department chairs, other supervisors, and program directors/principal investigators should clearly articulate standards and protocols for research, scholarship, and creative work, through discussion and review of research, and, when possible, with written guidelines that adhere to best practices. - 4.2.4 Individual Reporting Responsibility.
-Any member of the university community who knows, suspects, or is informed that an act of research misconduct has occurred or is occurring should report such misconduct by following the procedures in this policy.
+University employees shall cooperate with the Research Officer and other university officials or personnel officially engaged in an inquiry or investigation of research misconduct allegations, and have an obligation to provide all evidence of research conduct and potential misconduct upon the request of these individuals. - 4.2.3 Supervisory Responsibility.
+Supervisors at all levels, and Rank, Tenure, and Promotion (RTP) committees, must ensure the highest standards for conducting research and creating and maintaining records of the research.
+The risk of misconduct occurring increases in an environment where there is a lack of appropriate oversight.
+Specifically, department chairs, RTP committees, other supervisors, and program directors/principal investigators should clearly articulate standards and protocols for research, scholarship, and creative work, through discussion and review of research, and, when possible, with written guidelines that adhere to best practices. - 4.2.4 Individual Reporting Responsibility.
+Any member of the university community who knows, suspects, or is informed that an act of research misconduct has occurred or is occurring shall report such misconduct by following the procedures in this policy.
 Reporting such concerns in good faith is a service to the University and to the larger academic community, and will not jeopardize the reporter's employment or status within the University.
 The University prohibits retaliation of any kind against a person who, acting in good faith, reports or provides information about suspected or alleged misconduct.